GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/index.md

-!!! quote-right "Attribution notice"
+!!! copyright "Attribution notice"

     - The workshop material was collaboratively prepared by Zoe Yang, Nuzla Ismail, Dinindu Senanayake, Jian Sheng Boey, Patrick J. Biggs, Mik Black, and Joep de Ligt
     - The development of this workshop is supported by Genomics Aotearoa Genome Graphs project to Mik Black and Joep de Ligt

 !!! quote-right "Acknowledgments"
     - We extend our sincere appreciation to Assistant Professor Erik Garrison and his team at the University of Tennessee Health Science Center for their valuable guidance, suggestions, and feedback during the development of the pangenome graph pipeline.

-## Further reading and Extracurricular materials
+!!! book-atlas "Further reading and Extracurricular materials"

     After this course you might want to learn more about pangenome graphs and start using them in your own research, below are some great resources to help with that.

     Documentation:
     - PGGB comes with rich documentation that explains key concepts and parameters: https://pggb.readthedocs.io/en/latest/index.html

     Examples and lectures:
     - MemPan23 hosted a 3 day course and semniar series, check out there resources and lectures: https://pangenome.github.io/MemPanG23/